 If they pay.

-They discovered a beautiful thing:
+They discovered a beautiful stuff:

 Xenon is an able messenger,

-Conveying thought in pleasant fashion.
+Conveying thought in a pleasant fashion.

-Is the truth of xenon better than truth?
+Are truths of xenon better than truth?

 They found it more beautiful

 In containers, displayed on a shelf.

 An idea full of vanity attracted many

 Too many wish to share their

 The truth and the xenon truth.